 The Saucony shoes come with a good deal of heel support and are known for their superior stability.
 They are a very good balance between weight and support.

-Like the other major running shoe brands, the Saucony include impact absorbing midesoles to help reduce shock on your feet.
-This is a good thing when you have Plantar Fasciitis — you want to avoid as much impact trauma to your plantar fascia, lest your PF condition become more aggravated.
+Like the other major running shoe brands, the Saucony include impact absorbing midsole to help reduce shock on your feet.
+This is a good thing when you have Plantar Fasciitis — you want to avoid as much impact trauma to your plantar fascia, lest your PF condition becomes more aggravated.
 We feel the Guide 9’s are this model’s best shoe in a few years, superior to the 7 and 8 in almost every way.
 And they are more comfortable than the previous models.

 Due to some of the best shock absorbing heels out of all the running shoe models on this list, the Suacony Guide 9’s are one of the best picks for Marathon Running shoes.
 Just keep in mind that we don’t recommend you run or train for marathons with an aggravated condition like Plantar Fasciits — the steady impact, no matter how good your shoe is for PF, will aggravate the condition and make it worse.
 However, if you need to do endurance running, and you intend to run for long periods of time, then the Suacony Guide 9’s are the perfect balance between stability, support, and weight.